 This brings us to your weekly quizzes: you will be required to grade them yourselves (you will NOT grade your midterms or final exam).
 The idea is for you to compare your work against my solution, and learn from the mistakes that you made.
 (It will also give you a sense of what I will be looking for when I grade your midterms and final exams, which are worth considerably more points than the quizzes.)
-If you take a quiz on a certain day, I will usually post a solution with a grading key online before the next class, you will receive a copy of your quiz back (I will keep the original), and you will be required to grade and resubmit your graded quiz within 3 days.
+Suppose you take a quiz on a certain day.
+I will post a solution with a grading key online that afternoon, you will receive a copy of your quiz the next day (I will keep the original), and you will be required to grade and resubmit your graded quiz within 3 days.
 If you do not resubmit the graded quiz by the deadline, you will receive 0 for the quiz (even if it was entirely correct).
 Your score will depend much more on how you arrived at your final answers than the answers themselves.